blanc-frederic/vs-phpcompanion/README.md

 * Declare an interface if name ends with "Interface"
 * Add command and Keybindings to easily run tests
 * Open tests logs in a virtual document
-* PHP Refactoring support : "Extract method" and "Inline method"
+* PHP Refactoring support : "Extract method" and "Extract variable"

 Create new PHP files
 --------------------